My Linux preferences

 So begins my first foray into Arch‐based distros and my experiences with various DEs and their (mostly similar) interactions with the touchscreen.
 And, well... as far as I knew at that time, only Gnome 3 hid the cursor, which led to me falsely thinking the 5485's touchscreen fully works at that time.
 That said, my desktophopping (it's like distrohopping except it was the DE that changed instead of the entire distro) did come from the minimal Manjaro installation and I eventually gained enough experience to hop straight to Arch.
 Granted, I had the advantage of having an additional screen & 2 guides (one less verbose & more to‐the‐point than ArchWiki) to do so.

-Looking back, I think I made the right move jumping off Manjaro, considering better alternatives exist even within its own niche of providing a more beginner‐friendly Arch‐based distro (Artix does them too) and the controversies surrounding Manjaro.
+Looking back, I think I made the right move jumping off Manjaro, considering better alternatives exist even within its own niche of providing a more beginner‐friendly Arch‐based distro (Artix does them too) and the controversies surrounding Manjaro (not to mention the issues of Arch Linux that Manjaro inherited and excarberated with their delayed packages).

-Arch (and the end of my touchscreen era)
+Arch Linux (and the end of my touchscreen era)

 And we're at the final stop (would be final had Arch not stuck to SystemD, but we'll get to that).
 With Arch... nothing much changed, except I eventually learned to install Arch (and Artix later on) using just the default documentation (ArchWiki or Artix Wiki depending on which Arch distro I'm on).